terrytay/tp/docs/team/ganapathysanathbalaji.md

 <br>

+## 6. Formats Used

+Time should be in the form of `HH:MM` (24 Hour Format, HH - Hour, MM - Minute) <br>
+Date should be in the form of `YYYY-MM-DD` (YYYY - Year, MM - Month, DD - Day) <br>

 **Contributions to the Developer Guide (Extracts)**:

         I contributed to the following sections in the Developer Guide.
         Due to recommended page limit not all sections contributed by me have been shown below.
         They showcase my ability to write technical documentation and the technical depth of my contributions to the project.

 ### 2.1.
 Architecture